samblam/StoryMode/cline_docs/activeContext.md

 ### Bug Fixes (High Priority)

 1.  **Survey Participant Submission Workflow:**
     *   **Answer Saving:** Survey answers are saved in `survey_responses`, but each answer should also be saved as an individual record in the `survey_matches` table.
-The `matched_function` field in `survey_matches` is currently null, indicating a frontend data issue.
+The `matched_function` field in `survey_matches` is still null, indicating a frontend data issue.
 The proposed solution is to assign question IDs in the `surveys` table and send them with the responses.
     *   **Link/Token Invalidation:** After submission, the participant's unique link and access token should be invalidated to prevent re-submission or further access.
 This is now working correctly.
     *   **Status Update:** Participant status is now consistently updated to "completed" after successful submission.
     *   **Survey Response Completed Field:** The `completed` field in the `survey_responses` table is now being set to `true` after submission.